-- A. Continue to provide staff support to the (standing) Freight Advisory Committee, charged with advising the CHATS Policy Committee on planning for efficient movement of goods and development of Regional Freight Plan; - B. Build and foster relationships with partners within the freight/goods movement community and include such partners as part of ongoing freight planning in the region; - C. Incorporate regional commodity flows and exchanges in freight logistics supply chains within the intermodal planning process; - D. Coordinate procurement of technical assistance to develop a module for freight movement in the travel demand model, to account for accurate truck movements, particularly to and from the SC State Ports Authority terminals; - E. Continue to support planning activities related to expansion of multimodal transportation facilities, such as the North Charleston port terminal expansion/Port Access Road and associated surface street improvements, Palmetto Railways Intermodal Container Transfer Facility, and the proposed Lowcountry Rapid Transit fixed guideway transit service; - F. Continue to include truck and rail interests in congestion management activities that improve freight movement projects; - G. Continue to coordinate with SCDOT on its planning of the I-26 and I-526 corridors for the regional movement of goods; - H. Conduct on-going planning activities with a comprehensive micro-mobility program for non-motorized travel facilities, ensuring safe connections to alternative transportation services, including the purchase of updated transportation design guides and data (inclusive of associated licensing, subscriptions, and data processing fees), to monitor travel behavior and inform the planning process; - I. Continue to work with local jurisdictions to maintain/update the regional bicycle and pedestrian plan as needed; - J. Provide continued support to the CHATS Safety Improvements Committee to implement the regional pedestrian and bicycle plan and to monitor/address safety issues in the non-motorized transportation system in concert with implementation of SCDOT's complete streets policies; - K. Expand work with partners, including local bicycle and pedestrian advocacy groups, to address safety issues through increased community education and encouragement activities where possible; - L. Continue to coordinate with partners to incorporate necessary improvements for multimodal systems in current and future transportation projects, such as (but not limited to) the ReThink Folly Road (RFR) Complete Streets Steering Committee and the US 52 Corridor Study; - M. Develop a comprehensive safety action plan (SS4A grant award) to better understand the safety challenges the region's communities face, identify solutions to make our streets, roads, and highways safer for all users, and support implementation of recommendations with federal, state, and local partners; - N. Attend training and conferences to increase staff capacity in multimodal planning.
+- A. Continue to provide staff support to the (standing) Freight Advisory Committee, charged with advising the CHATS Policy Committee on planning for efficient movement of goods and development of Regional Freight Plan; - B. Build and foster relationships with partners within the freight/goods movement community and include such partners as part of ongoing freight planning in the region; - C. Incorporate regional commodity flows and exchanges in freight logistics supply chains within the intermodal planning process; - D. Coordinate procurement of technical assistance to develop a module for freight movement in the travel demand model, to account for accurate truck movements, particularly to and from the SC State Ports Authority terminals; - E. Continue to support planning activities related to expansion of multimodal transportation facilities, such as the North Charleston port terminal expansion/Port Access Road and associated surface street improvements, Palmetto Railways Intermodal Container Transfer Facility, and the proposed Lowcountry Rapid Transit fixed guideway transit service; - F. Continue to include truck and rail interests in congestion management activities that improve freight movement projects; - G. Continue to coordinate with SCDOT on its planning of the I-26 and I-526 corridors for the regional movement of goods; - H. Conduct on-going planning activities with a comprehensive micro-mobility program for non-motorized travel facilities, ensuring safe connections to alternative transportation services, including the purchase of updated transportation design guides and data (inclusive of associated licensing, subscriptions, and data processing fees), to monitor travel behavior and inform the planning process; - I. Continue to work with local jurisdictions to maintain/update the regional bicycle and pedestrian plan as needed; - J. Provide continued support to the CHATS Safety Improvements Committee and local jurisdictions to implement projects that improve the safety conditions of the transportation network for all modes of travel and for all users in concert with implementation of SCDOT's complete streets policies; - K. Expand work with partners, including local bicycle and pedestrian advocacy groups, to address safety issues through increased community education and encouragement activities where possible; - L. Continue to coordinate with partners to incorporate necessary improvements for multimodal systems in current and future transportation projects, such as (but not limited to) the ReThink Folly Road (RFR) Complete Streets Steering Committee and the US 52 Corridor Study; - M. Develop a comprehensive safety action plan (\$\$4A grant) to better understand the safety challenges the region's communities face, identify solutions to make our streets, roads, and highways safer for all users, and support implementation of recommendations with federal, state, and local partners; - N. Attend training and conferences to increase staff capacity in multimodal planning.